 The Cades Cove Campground is the obvious choice for where to stay.
 It has long been on my bucket list.
 But it’s also one of the most popular campgrounds in the national park and frequently booked solid.
 Plan ahead, or come in the off season when the campground is offered first come, first served.

 My favorite place to stay in Townsend is the Little Arrow Outdoor Resort.
-It’s located literally at the edge of the national park so it’s only about twenty minutes from Cades Cove.
-With a nice campground, glamping tents, tiny homes, and cabins, there is definitely something you’ll want.
+It’s located literally at the national park’s edge, so it’s only about twenty minutes from Cades Cove.
+There is definitely something you’ll want with a nice campground, glamping tents, tiny homes, and cabins.